5,000 Euro Loan in Germany

 Monthly payment breakdown

-These examples use 6 percent effective APR, which is close to the current median rate for consumer loans in Germany (Verivox, March 2026).
+These examples use 6 percent effective APR, which is close to the current median rate for consumer loans in Germany.
 Your actual rate depends on your income, employment, and SCHUFA score.
+For benchmarks, check the Bundesbank MFI Interest Rate Statistics.

 | Term | Monthly payment | Total interest | Total cost |